Arity car ownership survey results: generational preferences point to the rise of shared economy

 - 5% confirmed the regular use of car-share services (2% for all)

 As millennials continue to redefine the concept of ownership, 77% of millennials use at least one shared service according to our study and it will be service based.
-It began with the rapid adoption of very popular services like Netflix, Spotify, Hulu as well as Uber and Lyft (which is used by 65% of millennials, 20% higher than the other demos) and it will very soon happen with vehicle ownership, which is the fundamental what that we get from one place to another.
+This millennial transportation shift began with the rapid adoption of very popular services like Netflix, Spotify, Hulu as well as Uber and Lyft (which is used by 65% of millennials, 20% higher than the other demos) and it will very soon happen with vehicle ownership, which is the fundamental what that we get from one place to another.